lschmid83/Dragon-Island/README.md

 The keyboard controls for the Java version of the game are as follows:

 Arrow keys = Move player
-Ctrl / Q = Run / Fireball
+Ctrl / Q = Run or Fireball
 Space / W = Jump
-Enter = Select Menu Item / Pause
+Enter = Select Menu Item or Pause

 Below are the instructions on how to setup and run the various projects.